ImperialCollegeLondon/RCDS-regression-modelling/README.md

 # Hi!
 Welcome to the Regression Modelling in R course! :grinning: :chart_with_upwards_trend:

-#### We're Sonja and Fernando, two PhD students at the Imperial School of Public Health :hospital:, and we'll be teaching this interactive, standalone, and roughly 3-hour course for the Graduate School in-person in the Central Library :books:.
-We highly recommend that you bring your own laptop :computer: to class and follow the pre-course setup below before coming to the workshop!
+#### My name is Fernando, and I'm a final year PhD student at the Imperial School of Public Health :hospital:.
+I hope you're looking forward to this interactive, standalone, and roughly 3-hour course for the Graduate School in-person in the Central Library :books:.
+I highly recommend that you bring your own laptop :computer: to class and follow the pre-course setup below before coming to the workshop!

 ## 1. Pre-course setup :computer:
 Hit the :green_square: <> Code button above and select "Download ZIP" to get all of the contents of this repository (Powerpoint slides, R code, HTML document, and other fluff).
 Unzip the folder and pull the unzipped folder out of your "Downloads" folder (e.g. onto your "Desktop").